Christian Nilsson (filmmaker): Dashcam

 In December 2020, Deadline Hollywood announced Nilsson and Tabach partnered with production companies Kamikaze Dogfight and Hood River Entertainment to finance Nilsson's feature-length directorial debut, Dashcam.
-The psychological thriller stars Tabach with Giorgia Whigham, Larry Fessenden, Zachary Booth, Guillian Gioiello and Noa Fisher in supporting roles.

-Dashcam world premiered virtually at Popcorn Frights Film Festival in Miami, Florida in August 2021 and was released by Gravitas Ventures in the US on October 19, 2021.
-The film was included on the New York Times list of "Five Horror Films To Stream" for November 2021 and wrote the film is "at its creepiest when just audio and video clips, and Jake's surgical adjustments to them, steer the paranoia-driven story.
+The psychological thriller stars Tabach with Giorgia Whigham, Larry Fessenden, Zachary Booth, Guillian Gioiello and Noa Fisher in supporting roles.Dashcam world premiered virtually at Popcorn Frights Film Festival in Miami, Florida in August 2021, and was released by Gravitas Ventures in the US on October 19, 2021.
+The film was included on The New York Times list of "Five Horror Films To Stream" for November 2021, and wrote that the film is "at its creepiest when just audio and video clips, and Jake's surgical adjustments to them, steer the paranoia-driven story.
 Over 82 unnerving minutes, Nilsson squeezes big suspense out of seemingly throwaway moments, as when Jake just sits and listens to audio tracks."